 Most of us are familiar with how satellite navigation has made it easier to find our way in daily life, so it should be no surprise that pilots have benefitted more than most from the satellite navigation revolution.
 What may be surprising to many is the way it is changing aviation.
 Even though it is often in plain sight, the traditional electronic infrastructure of aviation is invisible to most people, who have no awareness of what they are seeing.
 However, VOR stations, glideslope shacks, localizer antennas, and radar arrays are obvious to those who know where to look.
 These systems are expensive to construct and difficult to maintain.
 They are also considerably less accurate than GPS and are range limited.
 While GPS has its own complex infrastructure, local operations require little in the way of additional equipment to enable very precise approach systems.
 By shifting from these 1950s era systems to GPS, many more airports are now open to low-visibility landings while airports with existing “blind landing” approaches now have more options that allow for better low-visibility guidance.

+The VOR debuted shortly after World War II as America’s standard air navigation system.
+These ground-based, line-of sight beacons are now giving way to GPS-based systems.
 By last fall, the GPS analog to the venerable ILS (Instrument Landing System), known as LPV (Localizer Performance with Vertical guidance), outnumbered the traditional precision approach system by a factor of two-to-one.
 Three thousand, three hundred forty one of these low-weather approaches were available at 1,650 airports.
 This means that towns in remote Alaska that depend on air travel for basic necessities are no longer separated from civilization by extended periods of poor weather.
 Business aircraft can reach many smaller airfields that were previously off limits in low-visibility conditions.
 Aviators also have access to a higher level of GPS performance than the typical dashboard GPS installation made possible through WAAS (Wide Area Augmentation System).

+The WAAS system depends on the enhancement of GPS signals through a supplementary system of satellites and ground stations.
 Most importantly, GPS is allowing greatly improved safety and efficiency in all aspects of air travel.
 Pilots are not simply receiving better navigational guidance.
 Under the old system of ground-based radio beacons and radar surveillance, navigation and air traffic control services varied widely by region.
 Air traffic was routed over networks of “airways” that meandered from one beacon or electronic “fix” to another.
 Air traffic control depended on radar to see the aircraft, but radar coverage has had many gaps and limitations.
 GPS is now allowing the untangling of this network of airway bottlenecks and filling in the gaps of radar coverage with a consistently accurate and precise capability.

 Not only do pilots and controllers now have better positioning, GPS also makes it much easier to share this data.
 The mechanism for sharing is something known as ADS-B (Automatic Dependent Surveillance – Broadcast).
 This bewildering acronym of a system is a transponder that can relay, and, in many cases, receive positioning and other critical flight data.
 With the old infrastructure (known as the “Common System”), data about aircraft movements was largely restricted to the individual controllers in communication with an aircraft.
 Pilots had to rely on the controllers for information about other air traffic.
 This inability to share information broadly could, and did, compromise safety in certain situations.
 Today, pilots, controllers, and virtually anyone else who wants to know, are far better informed.
 If you want to see how this plays out in real time, a number of third party vendors provide apps and other interfaces to see ADS-B data around the world.
 A decade ago it was science fiction to imagine that anyone could see exactly what a specific airliner was doing almost at that instant on the other side of the world (see it for yourself here).